-- Based on the application, payroll costs must comprise at least 75% of the forgiveness amount, not the loan amount.
+- Based on the application, payroll costs must comprise at least 60 percent of the forgiveness amount, not the loan amount.

 - An alternative payroll covered period was introduced to allow borrowers with biweekly or more frequent pay periods to align the covered period with their payroll runs (e.g., Monday April 20 disbursement date and next pay period starts Sunday, April 26, then April 26 is the starting point for 56 days for payroll costs).

-- It appears that an expense incurred during the eight-week covered period but paid in the regular course of business thereafter is permissible, rather than incurring costs but not paying them for some time.
+- An expense incurred during the eight-week covered period but paid in the regular course of business thereafter is permissible, rather than incurring costs but not paying them for some time.

 - Companies can now avoid penalty under new special exceptions on the FTE reduction test for employees who were (a) fired for cause, (b) voluntarily resigned or (c) voluntarily requested and received a reduction of their hours.